sametkosum/AmbienIntelligence_2/README.md

 # Ambient Intelligence Project: Ground Regulation at Camp Nou Stadium
-The current ontology represents vertical farming examply for Ambient intelligence exercise II.
-The application is built using [Protegé](https://protege.stanford.edu/) software.

 ## Project Overview
 Welcome to the Ambient Intelligence project for optimizing the environment at Camp Nou Stadium based on grass and weather conditions.
 This system utilizes smart sensors to monitor real-time data and dynamically regulate the stadium environment.
 The project aims to provide a comfortable, safe, and sustainable experience for visitors.

 ## Project Objective